-But wait – stop right there.
-It’s still possible in this day and age to run a WooCommerce website without being overrun with spam, and I want to show you how.
+It’s still possible today to run a WooCommerce website without being overrun with spam, and I want to show you how.

 In your Settings->General settings area, you’ll see a few options regarding registration.